 Yes agree with Mr. 04 , You must take these complaint seriously and resolve as per the process and asap.

-You can ask the IT guy to check if data is being transferred from the female's PC to the male's PC and where are those stored.
+If your office premises are equipped with CCTV cameras, you can review the footage and use it as evidence.
+Additionally, you can request the IT department to check if any data is being transferred from the female's PC to the male's PC and where it is being stored.

 From India, Mumbai

-You can ask the IT guy to check if data is being transferred from the female's PC to the male's PC and where are those stored.
+If your office premises are equipped with CCTV cameras, you can review the footage and use it as evidence.
+Additionally, you can request the IT department to check if any data is being transferred from the female's PC to the male's PC and where it is being stored.

 From India, Mumbai